-There’s a lot we are supposed to think about.
-There’s a lot we are supposed to do, say, be, live up to.
-There’s just a lot.
-But it’s this notion of “supposed to” that gets us into trouble.
+There is a lot we are supposed to think about.
+There is a lot we are supposed to do, say, be, live up to.
+There is just a lot.
+But it is this notion of ?supposed to? that gets us into trouble.
 The fact that we are doing things because we are supposed to rather than the fact that we want to is the ultimate paradox when it comes to constructing your health and wellness goals.

 I challenge you to find the reason that resonates at your heart center.
 Find your WHY.
 Why do YOU want to become a healthier happier version of the reflection you see in the mirror?
 Once you find that why you can start to build goals for yourself, always going back to your why.

 As a health coach, the thought of a one-sized fits all wellness approach makes me cringe.
 We all need different forms of healing – healing from an addiction to sugar, healing from a sedentary lifestyle, healing from a lack of self-love.
 And we all need goals that resonate with our own unique ultimate vision of health.
 Health and wellness is not purely the absence of disease or illness, but a balanced, optimally functioning, harmonious relationship between the physical body, mind and soul.
 With this principle in mind, we can continue to grow and travel down our path to wellness.
 The journey does not just end once you are disease free, or once you have been cured of a particular symptom.
 The process continues and flows.